View on GitHub

 Requirements

 The following softwares are needed to build and execute cpi.
-The compilers are used as interpreter of cpi internally.
+The compiler is used as interpreter of cpi internally.

 Install